microsoft/datashaper/javascript/react/docs/report/react.api.md

 // Warning: (ae-missing-release-tag) "CodebookEnumDropdownFieldProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface CodebookEnumDropdownFieldProps extends CodebookDefaultProps, EnumDropdownProps<unknown> {
+export interface CodebookEnumDropdownFieldProps extends CodebookPropsBase, EnumDropdownProps<unknown> {
 }

 // Warning: (ae-missing-release-tag) "CodebookFieldEditor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)